Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 In the first stage, we run SG-MCMC with group sparse priors to draw an ensemble of samples from the posterior distribution of network parameters.
 In the second stage, we apply weight-pruning to each sampled network and then perform retraining over the remained connections.

-In this way of learning SSEs with SG-MCMC and pruning, we reduce memory and computation cost significantly in both training and testing of NN ensembles, while maintaining high prediction accuracy.
+In this way of learning SSEs with SG-MCMC and pruning, we not only achieve high prediction accuracy since SG-MCMC enhances exploration of the model-parameter space, but also reduce memory and computation cost significantly in both training and testing of NN ensembles.

-This is empirically verified in the experiments of learning SSE ensembles of both FNNs and LSTMs.
+This is thoroughly evaluated in the experiments of learning SSE ensembles of both FNNs and LSTMs.

-For example, in LSTM based language modeling (LM), we obtain 12\% relative improvement in LM perplexity by learning a SSE of 4 large LSTM models, which has only 40\% of model parameters and 90\% of computations in total, as compared to a state-of-the-art large LSTM LM.
+For example, in LSTM based language modeling (LM), we obtain 21\% relative reduction in LM perplexity by learning a SSE of 4 large LSTM models, which has only 30\% of model parameters and 70\% of computations in total, as compared to the baseline large LSTM LM.

-TL;DR:Propose a novel method by integrating SG-MCMC sampling, group sparse prior and network pruning to learn Sparse Structured Ensemble (SSE) with greater performance and significantly lower cost than traditional methods.
+TL;DR:Propose a novel method by integrating SG-MCMC sampling, group sparse prior and network pruning to learn Sparse Structured Ensemble (SSE) with improved performance and significantly reduced cost than traditional methods.

 Keywords:ensemble learning, SG-MCMC, group sparse prior, network pruning